 Because I often don’t have access to large batches of the same print, there is no guarantee the same design will be coming back in stock.
-I think this is great because it makes each piece even more unique and exclusive.
 My production is the opposite of factory line production and I prefer making one off more meaningful pieces.

-The linens, silk and khadi cottons - In the next collection you will see a lot more linen.
+The linens, silk and khadi cottons - In this years collection you will see a lot more linen.
 Linen is made from the earth friendly flax plant and is one of the most biodegradable fabrics in the history of fashion.
 I am also working with silk which is spun and woven in Bihar, which is Varanasi's neighbouring state.
 This material is created by family run businesses.

 I purchase these materials from the Muslim area in Varanasi nearby Assi Ghat where the weavers live.
 Abdul Reham is the person I deal with directly for this.
 I will always pay him directly, cutting out any potential middle man.
 I always look forward to going to see him when I visit.
 Despite not being able to speak any English, and myself not being able to speak very little Hindi - we can still communicate in small ways such as hand signals and fingers for numbers.
-If I need anything translated then Dada can help me with this also.
 All of his beautiful fabrics are made locally and to the highest standards.

 Bindaas Unlimited - I am very excited to announce that I will soon be launching a new range of playsuits.
 These are not only going to be made by the wonderful women at the Learn for Life Tailoring Project, but are also made from 100% organically dyed cottons created by Bindaas Unlimited.
 Watch out for an interview coming soon with founder Meeta Mastani.